 The total energy density and pressure are

-where, $B_{dc}$ represents the deconfined bag constant, which lowers the energy per particle and, thus, favoring stable strange matter.
+where $B_{dec}$ represents the deconfined bag constant, which lowers the energy per particle, and thus, favors stable strange matter.
 The energy density and pressure of a single quark flavor are defined as

-The expressions for the free quark matter energy density and pressure in the presence of the magnetic field are shown in the Appendix \ref{A}.
-The coupling constant parameter $K_{\nu}$ results from the vector interactions and controls the stiffness of matter~\cite{Wei_2019}.
-In the present study, the coupling constant parameter $K_{\nu}$ is fixed at $4$ GeV$^{-2}$ for three flavor configuration.
+The expressions for the free quark matter energy density and pressure in the presence of a magnetic field are shown in the Appendix \ref{A}.
+The coupling constant parameter $K_{\nu}$ results from the vector interactions and controls the stiffness of matter~\citep{Wei_2019}.
+In the present study, the coupling constant parameter $K_{\nu}$ is fixed at $4$ GeV$^{-2}$ for a three flavor configuration.
 The bag constant for a single quark flavor is denoted by $B_{\chi,f}$.